Table of content

 • Showing the number of sales of a particular plan.

-Social Proof Marketing for eCommerce sites & eCommerce businesses
+Social Proof Marketing for eCommerce Sites & eCommerce Businesses

 As an e-commerce brand, you might struggle to improve your sales, trustworthiness, and consumer confidence.
 But, no matter how great your online eCommerce marketing campaigns are at advertising your products, the simple truth is that "social proof" plays a key role.